Rep. Douglas Walgren

 - H.R.
 5225 (101st): To amend the Defense Production Act of 1950 to clarify and strengthen …

 - H.R.
 4951 (101st): Medicare Home Hemodialysis Improvement Act of 1990

 - H.R.
 4952 (101st): Consumer Product Safety Improvement Act of 1990

-From Jan 1977 to Oct 1990, Walgren missed 383 of 7,243 roll call votes, which is 5.3%.
-This is worse than the median of 4.6% among the lifetime records of representatives serving in Oct 1990.
+From Jan 1977 to Oct 1990, Walgren missed 400 of 7,267 roll call votes, which is 5.5%.
+This is on par with the median of 4.8% among the lifetime records of representatives serving in Oct 1990.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information

 - The House and Senate websites, for committee membership and voting records